-The fortress is very similar to a castle and is under construction with a fairly thick wall and tower.
-In general, they are in highly thought-provoking villages and historical centers, places that remind us of images of princesses, knights and battles.
-Below is a list of some of the most fascinating ones.
+The fortress closely resembles a castle and is currently being constructed with a sturdy wall and tower.
+Typically, they are found in captivating villages and historical centers, evoking images of princesses, knights, and epic battles.
+Presented below is a compilation of some exceptionally captivating fortresses.

 Monteriggioni Fortress, Tuscany

-Rocka di Caracio in the Province of L’Aquila is located at 1460 meters in Gran Sasso National Park and Monti della Laga National Park.
-Impressive medieval architecture, all made of white stone, is one of the tallest in Italy.
-Nestled in the mountains, it overlooks an ancient, now uninhabited village.
-Its undoubted charm is perfect for some movies, including the unforgettable “Ladyhawke” and “The Name of the Rose,” as well as the latest “American” with George Clooney. increase.
+Situated at an elevation of 1460 meters in the Gran Sasso National Park and Monti della Laga National Park, Rocca di Carascio in the Province of L’Aquila boasts stunning medieval architecture, constructed entirely out of white stone.
+It stands as one of the tallest structures in Italy.
+Perched amidst the mountains, it offers a commanding view of a deserted ancient village.
+The undeniable allure of this location has made it a popular choice for several notable films, including the unforgettable classics “Ladyhawke” and “The Name of the Rose,” as well as the more recent “American,” starring George Clooney.

 Aragonese Castle, Ischia Island, Amalfi Coast